inertya/spec/src/common/querying.md

 # Querying

-A *query* is the process of checking a server's protocol version and status.
+A *query* is the process of asking a server for its protocol version and status.